 Ensure that events required to be reported within 24 hours or less have been properly reported to the HOO.

 Screen events upon receipt to determine the potential need for immediate NRC action and who has lead responsibility.
-The need for medical consultants, assistance from other Federal or State agencies, and/or inspection team are to be considered.
+The need for medical consultants, assistance from other Federal or State agencies, and/or an NRC inspection team are to be considered.

 Issue a PN and/or MR, as appropriate.